Taman Suropati: History

-The park is now an iconic landmark of Jakarta, was hill-shaped area.
+The park, an iconic landmark of Jakarta, was formerly a hill-shaped area.
 It was built by FJ Kubatz and FJL Gijshels under the direction of PAJ van Moojen, a Dutch architect.
 The then-mayor of Batavia, GJ Bisschop, who was in office from 1916 to 1920, built the park, which was then named Bisschopplein.
 The park was officially inaugurated in 1919.
-The park was built to avoid traffic jam in around the court.
+The park was built to avoid traffic jams around the court.
 The soil that was excavated to level the hilly slope dumped to Besuki Street.
 In 1920, the court started the transformation to be a park by the planting of trees and flowers.
 Across the park, there was Logegebouw (now Bappenas building).

-According to Zaenuddin HM, in his books 212 Asal Usul Djakarta Tempo Doeloe, originally the park was named Burgemeester Bisschopsplein as of the first Batavia burgemeester (mayor), G.J.
+According to Zaenuddin HM, in his books 212 Asal Usul Djakarta Tempo Doeloe, originally the park was named Burgemeester Bisschopsplein from the first Batavia burgemeester (mayor), G.J.
 Bisshop.
-After independence the park is named as Taman Suropati, commemorating national hero of Indonesia Untung Suropati.
+After independence the park was renamed as Taman Suropati, commemorating national hero of Indonesia Untung Suropati.

 Taman Suropati in the past was used as a venue for political rallies.
 According to the Kompas daily newspaper, the Jakarta chapter of mass Muslim organization Nahdlatul Ulama on 21 October 1965 held a public meeting at the park to support an anti-foreign military bases conference called KIAPMA (Konferensi Internasional Anti Pangkalan Asing) and demand the disbanding of the Indonesian Communist Party.

 Six monuments representing the Association of Southeast Asian Nations were unveiled at the park on 20 December 1984.
 The monuments were made by artists from the six ASEAN founding countries: Brunei Darussalam, Thailand, Indonesia, Singapore, the Philippines and Malaysia.
 Because of this, the park was considered peace or friendship symbol.